chiskas2/333-RGB-LED-MiniCube/README.md

 A small 3x3x3 RGB LED cube with 128 individual PWM levels for 81 LEDs (27 RGB) @ 52.3 Hz.
 Basically just a test.

-    Modes (functions cycled with the one button):

-    - Color cube test (RGB mapped to XYZ axis from black (as in off) to white)
-    - Audio triggered animation cycling (not too good, a bit sensitive)
-    - DNA spin (spinning twisted plane)
-    - RGB cycling all LEDs simultaneously
-    - RGB slow cycling mood lamp thingy
-    - Blinking (every other LED)
-    - Orbit (light orbiting center in complementary color)
-    - 3-band equalizer / FFT Z-scroller (not so good either..)

     DISCLAIMER

     This is provided on an as-is basis.
     It's only for a 3x3x3 cube (so "somewhat limited" resolution).
     The aim was (is?) an 8x8x8 cube.
     Some things are left unfinished, some unneccerasy bits included.

 It's an indefinitely paused project...

+    Modes (functions cycled with the one button):

+    - Color cube test (RGB mapped to XYZ axis from black (as in off) to white)
+    - Audio triggered animation cycling (not too good, a bit sensitive.
+More animations than with the button)
+    - DNA spin (spinning twisted plane, periodically with and without blanking between frames)
+    - RGB cycling all LEDs simultaneously (think one big RGB LED)
+    - RGB slow cycling mood lamp thingy (smoothly different on all LED's)
+    - Blinking (every other LED)
+    - Orbit (light orbiting center in complementary color)
+    - 3-band equalizer / FFT Z-scroller (not so good either..)

+    It's just some tests.
+I'm not too happy with all of them either.

 Using Arduino IDE (I last compiled it on version 1.8.10, but newer versions should work fine.
 Probably). https://www.arduino.cc/

     NOTE
     You need to put all files in a folder of the same name as the main .ino file (without the .ino extension).
     Namely "333_RGB_LED_minicube_30_Release_1".
-Alternatively rename both (folder and main .ino file) to some other identical name.
+Alternatively rename both (folder and main .ino file) to some other name.